 This layout has the effect of keeping skiers and boarders among others with a similar skill level, but also means that beginners won’t be able to explore too much of the mountain.

-The resort’s proximity to those towns opens up all kinds of other lodging, dining, and entertainment options that simply can’t be squeezed around the base of a ski resort.
+The resort’s proximity to those towns opens up all kinds of other lodgings, dining, and entertainment options that simply can’t be squeezed around the base of a ski resort.

 Breckenridge Ski Resort – 81 miles / 1 h 31 min